mailgun/documentation/source/api-suppressions.rst

 Fields within each individual bounce record are the same as for the "add a single bounce" API method, with the same defaults and optionality rules.

+.. note:: The current versions of our language wrappers do not support
+          adding multiple bounces yet.

 Expected response:

 .. code-block:: javascript